saurabhnagrecha/Pandas-to-ARFF/README.md

 - Imports column names straight from the pandas dataframe
 - 'Object' dtype in pandas is treated as 'nominal'
 - If your dataframe has a column called "Class" / "class" / "CLASS", then this code automatically makes it a nominal value
-- Cleans up NaNs, dirty strings, etc
+- Cleans up NaNs, dirty strings, etc.

 ## Usage